 Dance Artist

-My name is Jill, and like many dancers, I was captivated from a young age by the power and delight of movement.
+My name is Jill, and like many dancers, I was entranced from an early age by the delight and wonder of movement—of music, of story.
 What began as twirling in my family’s living room soon became a lifelong inquiry into how the body listens, responds, and reveals.
-Over time, I’ve come to understand that dance is not about seeking answers, but about dwelling in the unknown — trusting the body as a vessel of presence, truth, and transformation.
+Over time, I’ve come to understand that dance is not about seeking answers, but about dwelling in the unknown—trusting the invitation to dream, to transform, and to connect.

 And this is why I dance.